-King's College may contact parents/guardians to inform them of situations in which there is a significant and articulable health and/or safety risk but will usually consult with the student first before doing so.
+The King's College (Recipient) may contact parents/ guardians to inform them of situations in which there is a significant and articulable health and/or safety risk but will usually consult with the student first before doing so.

-12. Jurisdiction of King's College
+12. Jurisdiction of the King's College (Recipient)

-This policy applies to the education program and activities of King's College, to conduct that takes place on the campus or property owned or controlled by the College, at College-sponsored events.
+This policy applies to the education program and activities of the King's College (Recipient), to conduct that takes place on the campus or property owned or controlled by the King's College (Recipient), at King's College (Recipient)-sponsored events.
 The College campus is in the County of Luzerne in the City and Township of Wilkes-Barre and Pittston.
 The College may conduct events and programs at locations outside of this area on occasion.
-The Respondent must be a member of King's College's community for its policies to apply.
+The Respondent must be a member of King's College (Recipient)'s community for its policies to apply.

-This policy can also apply to the effects of off-campus misconduct that effectively deprive someone of access to King's College's educational program.
-King's College may also extend jurisdiction to off-campus and/or to online conduct when the Title IX Coordinator determines that the conduct affects a substantial King's College interest.
-Regardless of where the conduct occurred, King's College will address notice/complaints to determine whether the conduct occurred in the context of its employment or educational program or activity and/or has continuing effects on campus or in an off campus sponsored program or activity.
-A substantial King's College interest includes:
+This policy can also apply to the effects of off-campus misconduct that effectively deprive someone of access to King's College (Recipient)'s educational program.
+King's College (Recipient) may also extend jurisdiction to off-campus and/or to online conduct when the Title IX Coordinator determines that the conduct affects a substantial King's College (Recipient) interest.

+Regardless of where the conduct occurred, King's College (Recipient) will address notice/complaints to determine whether the conduct occurred in the context of its employment or educational program or activity and/or has continuing effects on campus or in an off campus sponsored program or activity.
+A substantial King's College (Recipient) interest includes:

-- 1. Any action that constitutes a criminal offense as defined by law.
-This includes, but is not limited to, single or repeat violations of any local, state, or federal law. - 2.
-Any situation in which it is determined that the Respondent poses an immediate threat to the physical health or safety of any student or other individual. - 3.
-Any situation that significantly impinges upon the rights, property, or achievements of oneself or others or significantly breaches the peace and/or causes social disorder: and/or - 4.
-Any situation that is detrimental to the educational interests or mission of King's College.
+- a.
+Any action that constitutes a criminal offense as defined by law.
+This includes, but is not limited to, single or repeat violations of any local, state, or federal law. - b.
+Any situation in which it is determined that the Respondent poses an immediate threat to the physical health or safety of any student or other individual. - c.
+Any situation that significantly impinges upon the rights, property, or achievements of oneself or others or significantly breaches the peace and/or causes social disorder; and/or - d.
+Any situation that is detrimental to the educational interests or mission of the King's College (Recipient).

-If the Respondent is unknown or is not a member of the King's College community, the Title IX Coordinator will assist the Complainant in identifying appropriate campus and local resources and support options and/or, when criminal conduct is alleged, in contacting local or campus law enforcement if the individual would like to file a police report.
+If the Respondent is unknown or is not a member of the King's College (Recipient) community, the Title IX Coordinator will assist the Complainant in identifying appropriate campus and local resources and support options and/or, when criminal conduct is alleged, in contacting local or campus law enforcement if the individual would like to file a police report.

-Further, even when the Respondent is not a member of the King's College community, supportive measures, remedies, and resources may be accessible to the Complainant by contacting the Title IX Coordinator or Victims Assistance Coordinator.
+Further, even when the Respondent is not a member of the King's College (Recipient)'s community, supportive measures, remedies, and resources may be accessible to the Complainant by contacting the Title IX Coordinator or Victims Assistance Coordinator.

-In addition, King's College may take other actions as appropriate to protect the Complainant against third parties, such as barring individuals from King's College property and/or events.
+In addition, the King's College (Recipient) may take other actions as appropriate to protect the Complainant against third parties, such as barring individuals from King's College (Recipient) property and/or events.

-All vendors serving King's College through third-party contracts are subject to the policies and procedures of their employers.
+All vendors serving the King's College (Recipient) through third-party contracts are subject to the policies and procedures of their employers.